efang5/cse15l-lab-reports/labReport3.md

 The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-02-10%20at%207.31.03%20PM.png?raw=true)

-The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)\n Before
+The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)

+Before
 ```
 static double averageWithoutLowest(double[] arr) {